formula1/block-chain-concept/readme.md

 - Request full chain tree
 - Request latest chain tree
 - Request Blocks in the chain
+- Announce yourself as a participant
 - Announce an Entry
 - Announce a block

+## Block Control Barrier to Entry
+### Proof of Work
+- The creator of the last block is considered the delegator
+- Request group of hashes

+### Proof of stake
+- Based off one of the Decentralized Application Economies

-## Retaining Order
+## Decentralized Application
-- Each individual can create blocks that point to the previous
-- If multiple Blocks point to the same block, that is ok
+- Actions
+  - Mutates the state
+- State compilation

-- Blocks are sorted by
+  -
-  - Point - Blocks come after the block they are pointing to
-  - Date - Ascending
+- Client
-  - PublicKey - Ascending
+  -

 ## Verifying new Blocks
 - Public Key works as expected